Eran-Levy-git/CodeMentor/README.md

-# Coding task - Code Mentorship
+# Coding task - Code mentorship

 This project aims to create an online coding web application that allows a mentor (Tom) to share a piece of JavaScript code with a student (Josh) in real-time.